ifellows/salt/salt_website/src/content/docs/tablet/staff-recruitment.md

 ![Recruitment payment screen with coupon code lookup](../../../assets/screenshots/tablet-staff-recruitment-payment.png)

-**Step 1 — Enter the coupon code**: The participant who wishes to claim their recruitment payment enters (or dictates) the coupon code they distributed to someone who subsequently enrolled.
+**Step 1, Enter the coupon code**: The participant who wishes to claim their recruitment payment enters (or dictates) the coupon code they distributed to someone who subsequently enrolled.
 Tap **Look Up**.

-**Step 2 — Verify**: The app looks up the coupon and displays:
+**Step 2, Verify**: The app looks up the coupon and displays:
 - Whether the coupon was used
 - The date the recruited participant completed their interview
 - The payment amount due (configured per facility)

-**Step 3 — Pay**: If everything is correct, process the payment and record it in the app.
+**Step 3, Pay**: If everything is correct, process the payment and record it in the app.
 The payment record is uploaded to the server with the next sync.

 ## Payment types

 Facilities can be configured for different payment types (Cash, voucher, etc.) and different currency/amounts.
-Payment amounts are set per facility in the management server — see [Facilities](/management/facilities/).
+Payment amounts are set per facility in the management server, see [Facilities](/management/facilities/).

 Two separate payment amounts can be configured: